samaphp/lg-agents/Readme.md

 ## Motivation

 I wanted to create a simple AI agent that uses LangGraph and Browser Use and can be easily deployed as a full stack application.
+I've also been playing with [CrewAI](https://crewai.com/) and wanted to see how to integrate it with LangGraph.

 ## Overview Diagram